Carrington-dev/poolmasters/README.md

-# PoolMasters
+# ElectroMasters

 ### Introduction

-This is PoolMasters, an online pool-maintainance company which is highly avalable. it provides all logos, fliers, images design etc needed to run a business.
+This is ElectroMasters an online pool-maintainance company which is highly avalable. it provides all logos, fliers, images design etc needed to run a business.
 The client has paid for the website but it's in great shape.
 We are planning to intergrate  CI/CD in this platform on any cloud platform, emails with this platform so that it can be a fully functional business.
 This website contains email marketing in small portions which actual need s revision to cater for the new model updates

 __To scale this website we will use autoscaling on AWS and an Elastic Load Balancer to distribute and channel traffic to the right instances__